victorialolo/Sales-Analysis-Forggith-/README.md

 Forggith is looking to create some Power BI Reports to assist in guiding their strategies, tactics and operations as a company.
 For a start, they have identified a couple of numbers they will like to report from their data as reports.

 ## Sales Performance Overview (Sliced by: Year, Month, Quarter, Team)

 • Total  Revenue

-• Total Revenue Year To Date (YTD)
-• Total Revenue Previous Year YTD
+• Total Revenue Year To Date (YTD)/ Previous Year YTD

 • Total Revenue Same Period Last
   Year(SPLY)

-• Total Target
-• Total TargetYTD
+• Total Target/Target YTD

 • Actual Revenue Performance YTD vs Target     YTD

 • Revenue Month on Month Percentage Change

 • Revenue Distribution by Location

 • Revenue by Channel

 • Revenue by Product Class

 ## Marketing Performance (Slice by Year, Quarter, Month, Product Category and Team)
 .
 Revenue Achieved vs Revenue Target

 • Volume Achieved vs Volume Target

 • Actual Revenue by Sales Representative

-• Target Revenue Achievement% by Sales.
-Representative
+• Target Revenue Achievement% by Sales  Representative.

 • Actual Volume by Sales Representative

-• Target Volume Achievement by Sales Representative Actual Revenue Achievement by Sales Team
+• Target Volume Achievement by Sales Representative

+• Actual Revenue Achievement by Sales Team

 .
 Revenue and Volume Achievement by                   Product.

 • Here are ideas of how these reports will be used:

 The Sales Representative can track their performances through-out the periods to plan their marketing activities.